Research Assistant Resume Sample and Writing Tips for 2024

 • Maintained a clean and well-organized laboratory.

 You’ve already got Google Docs survey experience.
 Plus you’ve done ELISA assays.
 You’re also good at report-writing and HIPAA compliance.
+That’s everything they need.
+And now they know it.

+What about an entry-level resume for research assistant jobs?
 The online posting wants these research assistant skills: Western blot tests, mouse colony maintenance, efficiency, and attention to detail.

 Watch how these examples do it: